Joseph Holt: Abraham Lincoln assassination

 Holt's public image was besmirched by the trial and his prosecution of it, and many historians believe that the controversy surrounding it ended Holt's political career.
 In 1866, Holt issued a pamphlet, titled Vindication of Judge Advocate General Holt From the Foul Slanders of Traitors, Confessed Perjurers and Suborners, Acting in the Interest of Jefferson Davis, in which he attempted to defend himself against the various allegations and clear up some of the confusion stemming from the trial.

 Later life

 Holt served as Judge Advocate General until he retired on December 1, 1875.
 He had a quiet retirement and died in Washington on August 1, 1894.
+His personal library was put up for auction by C.G.
+Sloan & Co. in Washington, D.C. in December 1894.
 He is buried in the Holt Family Cemetery in Addison, Kentucky.
 Holt County, Nebraska, is named after him, as is the hamlet of Holtsville, New York and the town of Holt, Michigan.